aserg-ufmg/angularjs-performance-survey/README.md

 * URL: http://lhorie.github.io/mithril-blog/lessons-learned-from-angular.html
 * Author Information: Developer in the project Mithril.

 > Another problem related to Angular's re-implementation of scope is the steep performance degradation when things like grids grow past a modest size.
-Often things look ok with test data, but with production-level data volume, you are suddenly forced to discover about Angular internal concepts like watchers, dirty checking, apply cycles, etc, or you need to do massively time consuming audits of the code base in order to figure out the feasibility of adding the \mcode{ng-bindOnce} plugin, or maybe you need to completely rewrite a top-level \mcode{ng-repeat} to use the \mcode{ng-grid} plugin instead.
+Often things look ok with test data, but with production-level data volume, you are suddenly forced to discover about Angular internal concepts like watchers, dirty checking, apply cycles, etc, or you need to do massively time consuming audits of the code base in order to figure out the feasibility of adding the `ng-bindOnce` plugin, or maybe you need to completely rewrite a top-level `ng-repeat` to use the `ng-grid` plugin instead.

 > It's extremely difficult to reason about Angular performance, and standard tools don't help very much.